jcoo092/CML_benchmarks/Racket/README.md

 make bench_montecarlopi
 ```

 Note that this is unlikely to work on Windows, since (to the best of my knowledge) there isn't a good Makefile program for it.
 It *should* work when using Powershell on *Nix, I expect.
-Note that the Makefile used here has been written targeting, and only tested with, GNU Makefile, so if you use a different program there's a chance you could have some incompatibilites.
+Note that the Makefile used here has been written targeting, and only tested with, GNU Make, so if you use a different program there's a chance you could have some incompatibilites.

 Alternatively, you can use `make executables/$(PROG)` to compile the individual executable program.
 This is considered to be an imperfect system, since you have to type 'executables' before each name, and you can't (currently) use `make all` (which *should* also be the default when you just run `make`).
 I am yet to find a way to deal with that appropriately yet, however.